Static Weight vs. Swingweight

-One of the first questions that comes up as players start to consider racquet weight is the difference between “strung weight” and “swing weight.”
+One of the questions that come up as players start to consider racquet weight is the difference between “static weight” and “swingweight.”

-As the name implies, strung weight is the actual weight of a tennis racquet strung with tennis strings.
-Therefore, this weight would be measured by simply placing a strung racquet on a scale and calculating the weight.
+As the name implies, strung weight is the weight of a tennis racquet with tennis strings installed.
+This weight is measured by placing a strung racquet on a scale to calculate its weight.

 Over the years, manufacturers have modified racquet weight and balance to develop different styles of racquets that cater to certain types of players, while at the same time pushing the limits of overall racquet performance.

 A machine like the Babolat RDC can accurately measure swingweight.